Robert1138/CarInfo/README.md

 Views implemented with Angular including all routing

 <h3>ORM</h3>
-Entity Framework with SQlite
-3 tables, one containing vehicle information, one containing user information, and one containing cars related to the user one to many relationship exists with one users having many vehicles
+Entity Framework with SQlite.
+Three tables, one containing vehicle information, one containing user information, and one containing cars related to the user one to many relationship exists with one users having many vehicles

 <h3>SPA</h3>
 Used Angular
-Multiple get methods implemented in CarService.ts and called in car-detail and browse components Get methods can display info of a car based on ID and display all cars from a specific make.
+Multiple get methods implemented in CarService.ts and called in car-detail and browse components.
+Get methods can display info of a car based on ID and display all cars from a specific make.
 Post method written to add cars to a list but not utilized